Story

 Storytelling Coach & Keynote Speaker

-Jay helps CEOs and innovators shape their lived experiences to become transformation catalysts for themselves and their organizations.
+Jay helps CEOs and innovators shape their lived wisdom into powerful transformation

 Jay Golden is the founder of Retellable, a story coaching and training company based in Ashland, Oregon.
 For years, he watched leaders sit on their most powerful material—the insight from a failure, the moment everything clicked, the experience that changed how they see the world—because those stories felt too personal, too messy, or too far from the boardroom.